Firearm Training: When They’re Having a Hard Time Pulling that Slide

 Quick Summary

-The 'push-pull' slide racking technique is an alternative method for handguns, ideal for shooters with limited grip strength.
-It involves holding the slide and pushing the frame forward with the firing hand, engaging larger muscle groups for easier manipulation.
+The 'push-pull' slide racking technique, demonstrated by Instructor Mike, is designed for shooters with limited hand strength.
+It involves pushing the firearm's frame forward with the firing hand while pulling the slide back with the support hand, engaging larger muscle groups for easier manipulation.

 Chapters